Skip to main content

 Who should sign the grant agreement if we are awarded this funding?

 The grant agreement is a legally binding document.
-It must be signed by the party who is authorized to accept responsibility for the agreement’s faithful execution, including holding required insurance, following procurement requirements, accurate invoicing, and following all other standard contract terms.
+It must be signed by the party who is authorized to accept responsibility for the agreement’s faithful execution, including holding the required insurance, following procurement requirements, accurate invoicing, and following all other standard contract terms.

 Do federal requirements (like the Build America Buy America Act or Davis-Bacon Act) apply?

 Guidelines for grant subrecipients are on the federal grant guidelines website.
-Grantees will need to follow federal guidelines as stipulated and remain compliant through the entire grant period.
+Grantees will need to follow all federal guidelines as stipulated and remain compliant through the entire grant period.

 Building Considerations